Developer-DAO/docs/docs/how-to-join-the-dao.md

 ---
 sidebar_position: 3
-title: Become a member
+title: How to join the DAO
 ---

-# How to become a Member?
+# How to join the DAO

 A Member is anyone that holds at least 1 CODE token.